publishpress/PublishPress-Planner/src/readme.txt

 * Fixed default notification workflows to avoid notifications on every post save, but only when the content transition to Published;
 * Fixed the message after delete workflows;
 * Fixed the notifications workflows to ignore autosaves;
+* Fixed post type options in the calendar settings, selecting the Post post type by default, if nothing is selected - Displaying a warning;

 = [1.7.1] - 2017-08-30 =